dsbahia/virtual-pet/README.md

 - If our pet gets too hungry or unfit, it will DIE 💀
 - If our pet gets to 30 days old it will DIE 😢

+## Development Setup

+Fork this repository and clone down your fork.

+Run npm install to install the necessary libraries required for Node.js to run.

 ## Would you like to play with my pet?

 Open Node REPL in your terminal using node command.